kimchi-project/kimchi/docs/API.md

             * null: Graphics is disabled or type not supported
         * listen: The network which the vnc/spice server listens on.

+### Sub-Collection: Virtual Machine Network Interfaces

+**URI:** /vms/*:name*/ifaces

+Represents all network interfaces attached to a Virtual Machine.

+**Methods:**

+* **GET**: Retrieve a summarized list of all network interfaces attached to a Virtual Machine.

+* **POST**: attach a network interface to VM
+    * model *(optional)*: model of emulated network interface card.
+It can be one of these models: ne2k_pci, i82551, i82557b, i82559er, rtl8139, e1000, pcnet and virtio.
+            When model is missing, libvirt will set 'rtl8139' as default value.
+    * network *(optional)*: the name of resource network, it is required when the interface type is network.
+    * type: The type of VM network interface that libvirt supports.
+            Now kimchi just supports 'network' type.

+### Sub-Resource: Virtual Machine Network Interface

+**URI:** /vms/*:name*/ifaces/*:mac*

+A interface represents available network interface on VM.

+**Methods:**

+* **GET**: Retrieve the full description of the VM network interface
+    * bridge *(optional)*: the name of resource bridge, only be available when the interface type is bridge.
+    * mac: Media Access Control Address of the VM interface.
+    * model: model of emulated network interface card.
+It will be one of these models: ne2k_pci, i82551, i82557b, i82559er, rtl8139, e1000, pcnet and virtio.
+    * network *(optional)*: the name of resource network, only be available when the interface type is network.
+    * type: The type of VM network interface that libvirt supports.
+            It will be one of these types: 'network', 'bridge', 'user','ethernet', 'direct', 'hostdev', 'mcast', 'server' and 'client'.

+* **DELETE**: detach the network interface from VM

+**Actions (POST):**

+*No actions defined*

 ### Resource: Template

 **URI:** /templates/*:name*